pknipp/pickup-sports-games/README.md

 The only non-FK column of this table is "Skill", an integer which represents the User's self assessed skill-level in that Sport, ie would equal an appropriate index of Sport.Skills.
 (See "Sports" above for various skill-level scales.)

-Below is a screenshot of the front-end component "Manage Favorites" which allows the User CRUD access to this table.
+Below is a screenshot of the front-end component "Favorites" which allows the User CRUD access to this table.
 (Note that one of the drop-downs is activated.)

 ![Favorites](assets/Favorites.png)